 Colgate-Palmolive takes a bite out of grime.
 The company is a top global maker and marketer of toothpaste and soap and cleaning products.
 Colgate-Palmolive also offers pet nutrition products through subsidiary Hill's Pet Nutrition, which makes Science Diet and Prescription Diet pet foods.
 Many of its oral care products fall under the Colgate brand and include toothbrushes, mouthwash, and dental floss.
 Its Tom's of Maine unit covers the natural toothpaste niche.
 Personal and home care items include Ajax brand household cleaner, Palmolive dishwashing liquid, Softsoap shower gel, and Sanex and Speed Stick deodorants.
-The company has operations in 70-plus countries and sells its products in more than 200 countries.
+The company has operations in 80-plus countries and sells its products in more than 200 countries.

-Colgate-Palmolive comprises two product segments: Oral, Personal, and Home Care (87% of sales); and Pet Nutrition (13%).
+Colgate-Palmolive comprises two product segments: Oral, Personal, and Home Care (86% of 2015 sales); and Pet Nutrition (14%).
 Within the larger segment, oral care products account for 46% of sales, while personal and home care account for 21% and 20%, respectively.
 Colgate is a leader in the global oral care market with the leading toothpaste and manual toothbrush brands in many parts of the world.
 The oral care business also includes dental floss and pharmaceutical products for dentists and other oral health practitioners.

 Sales and Marketing

 A major restructuring helped tighten Colgate-Palmolive's global supply chain and realign its sales, marketing, and new product organizations to serve both mature and developing markets.
 This and other cost-saving initiatives have freed up additional funds to invest in product research and support.
 (The company's growth is reliant on the success of its existing product line, as well as the successful development and launch of new products.)